Trade/other name(s): Xeloda

 - If you have heart disease, congestive heart failure, or any other heart problem.
 This drug may damage the heart, which may be worse if you already have a heart problem.

-- If you lack dihydropyrimidine dehydrogenase (DPD deficiency).
+- If you have ever been told you have a dihydropyrimidine dehydrogenase (DPD) deficiency.
 DPD is an enzyme the body uses to process this drug.
-This inborn genetic abnormality can cause extreme side effects if you use capecitabine or 5-FU.
+This inborn genetic abnormality can cause extreme side effects if you use 5-FU (even on your skin) or capecitabine.
+DPD deficiency can be present without symptoms, so you may not know you have it until you get one of these drugs or are tested for it.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
 This drug may cause birth defects if either the male or female is taking it at the time of conception or during pregnancy.
 Check with your doctor about what kinds of birth control can be used with this medicine.